-Macroemulsions tend to coalesce and are for that reason thermodynamically unstable systems with respect to separation into two distinct layers.
-According to the emulsions instability, their fate is pretty much clear: it will separate by one of two mechanisms in order to minimize the interfacial area into two or more distinct equilibrium phases.
+Macroemulsions tend to coalesce and are for that reason thermodynamically unstable systems.
+Their fate is pretty much clear: they will eventually phase-separate in order to minimize the interfacial area into two (or more distinct) equilibrium phases.
 Macroemulsions are usually cloudy because droplets are large enough to scatter light.
 Droplets involved are in a size range of 0.5 μ m - 10 μ m.
-General goal in macroemulsions preparation is the formation of a metastable state where droplets have to stay intact as long as possible.
+The general goal in macroemulsions preparation is the formation of a metastable state where droplets have to stay intact as long as possible.
 There is always competition between two processes: migration of the emulsifier to the droplet's surface to stabilize it versus coalescence with another droplet to destroy it.20